Create an online event schedule in 5 easy steps

 Find out more about this in the documentation outlining how to integrate a schedule in your website.

-Your event schedule can be displayed to users in several ways.
+Your online event schedule can be displayed to users in several ways.
 It can be integrated into your website using an iframe, used on a mobile device or simply linked to SuperSaaS.

 If you’d like to change the appearance and color scheme of your schedule, you can learn more about how to do this and other formatting options here.